Code Mode MCP Tool Interface Improvement Pattern

 Core Architecture

-- API Transformation: Convert MCP tools into TypeScript API interfaces
+- API Transformation: Convert MCP tool schemas into TypeScript API interfaces with doc comments

 - Ephemeral Code Generation: LLM generates code that orchestrates multiple tool calls in one script